 Series 12 – Lost Voice Guy

 Stand-up Lost Voice Guy (real name Lee Ridley) – who performs with a speech synthesiser after being diagnosed with cerebral palsy when he was six months old – won his BGT year in spectacular style.
-He picked up 21% of the final vote – a huge amount considering he up against nine other acts.
+He picked up 21 per cent of the final vote – a huge amount considering he was up against nine other acts.

 He still performs after winning, and took a starring role in the second series of Radio 4 sitcom Ability, which he co-wrote.
 It follows Matt – a 25-year-old who, like Ridley, can only speak using an app on his tablet – moving into a flat-share with best mate Jess and meeting carer/weed dealer/knock-off TV salesman Bob.